KomodoPlatform/AtomicDEX-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.md

 To understand AtomicDEX, one must first understand what a decentralized exchange is, why it is important, and how atomic swaps come into play.

 This discussion requires a small amount of foundational knowledge.
-The reader should be generally familiar with blockchain technology and should understand the basic ideas of the Komodo project.
-If an overview of Komodo is needed, head to the documentation introduction, ["Why Komodo?"](../start-here/outline-for-new-developers.html#why-komodo) For a more thorough understanding of general blockchain technology, check out [Part I of the Komodo whitepaper.](https://komodoplatform.com/whitepaper) This section of the whitepaper gives an overview of how a blockchain works and why it matters.
+The reader should be generally familiar with blockchain technology.
+If necessary, read [Part I of the Komodo whitepaper.](https://komodoplatform.com/whitepaper) This section of the whitepaper gives an overview of how a blockchain works and why it matters.
 After reading those articles, the following discussion should be attainable.

 ## Understanding the Most Common Method of Cryptocurrency Exchange